 Concern about the domestic economy also could eventually impel one or another leader to propose in the mid-1980s some reduction in the rate of growth of military spending, if not an absolute cut as Khrushchev did in the mid-1950s.
-A number of additional factors, however, make even symbolic reductions in the growth of the defense budget unlikely in the near term, including
+A number of additional factors, however, make significant reductions in the growth of the defense budget unlikely in the near term, including

-- -- the poor state of U.S.-Soviet relations; - -- the political commitment of most Soviet leaders to a strong defense; - -- the challenge of planned U.S. defense programs; and - -- the momentum of weapon development and production programs that are underway.
+- -- the political commitment of most Soviet leaders to a strong military posture; - -- the momentum of weapon development and production programs that are underway; and - -- the challenge of planned U.S. defense programs.

-In the succession environment, no new leader, unless he perceives an existing consensus, is likely to risk antagonizing the military establishment and conservative forces in the party by proposing cuts in the growth of defense spending.
+In the succession environment, contestants for power will, in the absence of an existing consensus, be unlikely to risk antagonizing the military establishment and conservative forces in the party by proposing cuts in defense spending.
 Indeed, the military could even come away from the coming power struggle with some increase in the rate of growth of defense spending for a few years.

-Over time, as the post-Brezhnev leadership struggles with declining economic growth, there may be greater pressure to reduce the growth in military spending in order to free up the labor and capital resources urgently needed in key civilian sectors.
+Over time, as the post-Brezhnev leadership struggles with declining economic growth, there will likely be greater pressure to reduce the growth in military spending in order to free up the labor and capital resources urgently needed in key civilian sectors.
 In this connection, the cost-avoidance benefits of arms control agreements could assume greater importance.
-Even in the mid-1980s, however, absolute reductions in the defense effort seem unlikely, barring economic catastrophe.
-Moreover, Soviet military investment is now so large that even with reduced growth--or indeed with no growth at all--military capabilities would continue to increase well into the 1990s.
+Even in the mid-1980s, however, absolute reductions in the defense effort seem unlikely, barring economic catastrophe, but some reduction in its rate of growth seems a more likely possibility.
+However, Soviet military investment is now so large that even with reduced growth -- or indeed with no growth at all -- military capabilities would continue to increase well into the 1990s.